 Borrowing from the collection

 The University Library collection is distributed over the study areas and in closed stacks.
-The entire collection may be borrowed.
+You can borrow from the entire collection, with the exception of the special collections.

 In the study areas, the publications are ordered by subject.
 These areas are located in the library on East 0 and East +1.
 Consult sEURch to find the location details of a certain publication.
 If you wish to borrow a book from the study area collection, take the book from the shelf and use your EUR student card or library card to check it out at the self-checkout on West 0 in the library.